interacsean/errable/README.md

 ## Guide on use

-Monax is most useful in typescript (flow defs coming), where throwing and catching exceptions in Promises is [imprecise by design](https://github.com/Microsoft/TypeScript/issues/6283#issuecomment-167851788).
+Monax is most useful in typescript (flow defs coming, PRs welcome), where rejections / throwing and catching errors in Promises is
+[imprecise by design](https://github.com/Microsoft/TypeScript/issues/6283#issuecomment-167851788).

 ### Using functionally:

 All features are exported as standalone functions.

-It becomes more useful when used in a promise chain, composed or pipeline (see further below) but is shown here as a starting point:
+**It becomes most useful when used in a promise .then chain, composed or pipeline (see further below)** but is shown here as a starting point:

 **Simple but useless and naive example:**
 ```